-In light of the 52-week Scripture Memorization Challenge here at Today’s Frugal Mom, I wanted to share some ways that have helped me commit the Scripture to memory over the last 20 years of my life.
+In light of my 52-week Scripture Memorization Challenge book, I wanted to share some ways that have helped me commit the Scripture to memory over the last 20 years of my life.
 While this list is not exhaustive as we all learn differently, I hope that it can help some of you who are just now beginning your journey to memorize Scriptures or those looking for more effective ways to do so.

 If you haven’t already, be sure to sign up for our newsletter to have the newest weekly Scripture Memorization Challenge emailed to your inbox every Thursday.

 Without any further ado, here are 5 tips to effectively memorize Scripture.